deepcerulean/metacosm/README.md

 ## Features

- - One interesting feature here is a sort of mock in-memory AR component called `Registrable` that is used for internal tests
+ - One interesting feature here is a sort of mock in-memory AR component called `Registrable` that is used for internal tests (note: this has been extracted to [PassiveRecord](http://github.com/deepcerulean/passive_record))

 ## Examples